Kayaks Suitable For Big, Heavy and Tall Guys Reviewed

 Depth And Seating

-Another thing you may want to think about is the depth of the yak, as the deeper it is the more room you will tend to have.
+Another thing you may want to think about with kayaks for big guys is the depth of the yak, as the deeper it is the more room you will tend to have.

 The position and height of the seat in the kayak may also affect your feeling of stability.
 If the seat sits lower in the deck you may feel more comfortable, as your center of gravity will likely be lower than if the seat was positioned higher in the vessel.

-Having enough room to feel comfortable in a kayak will be important to everyone, no matter what their size.
-But when you’re bigger, you will likely need to think more about the width and general size of the cockpit, especially if it’s a sit-inside yak.
+Having sufficient room to feel comfortable in a kayak will be important to everyone, no matter what their size.
+But when you’re big and tall, you will likely need to think more about the width and general size of the cockpit, especially if it’s a sit-inside yak.
+So kayak width can be important, as well as a stable hull design.

-Wider vessels will generally have wider cockpits, which can give you a more spacious seating area.
+Wider vessels (over 30 inches wide) will generally have wider cockpits.
+Cockpit width can be important as it can give you a more spacious seating area and wider kayaks can make great kayaks for big guys.
 The wider the vessel, the more stable it will tend to be as well, which can be reassuring, especially if you’re a big guy or new to kayaking.

-A wider yak, while not usually designed for speed, can help to spread your weight across the vessel.
+A wider yak, while not usually designed for great speed, can help to spread your weight across the vessel, which can be beneficial for big and tall people.
 Another way of adding to the width of your yak is by attaching outriggers to it.

 Outriggers can help to distribute the weight across an even wider area by making it feel as though your yak is wider than it is; helping to stabilize it just as you would stabilize a child’s bicycle by adding training wheels.

-These can be added to most vessels if you feel you might benefit from the additional stability and the illusion of the extra width.
+These can be added to most kayaks if you feel you might benefit from the additional stability and the illusion of the extra width.
+Even the best kayak could benefit from outriggers.

-A sit-on-top kayak might be a better option than a sit-inside in terms of getting in and out.
-This can be because sit-on-tops can offer a more spacious and open cockpit compared to the enclosed cockpit of a sit-inside.
+A sit-on-top kayak might be a better option than a sit-inside kayak in terms of getting in and out.
+This can be because sit on top kayaks can offer a more spacious and open cockpit compared to the enclosed cockpit of a sit-inside kayak, making them more suitable kayaks for big guys.

-A sit-on-top can generally be more stable than a narrower sit-inside vessel, which can also be beneficial when it comes to getting in and out.
+Sit-on-top kayaks, particularly fishing kayaks, can generally be more stable for big and tall people than a narrower sit-inside kayak, which can also be beneficial when it comes to getting in and out.

-They will also tend to require less in the way of skills for getting out and can be easier to use for beginners, as you shouldn’t need to have any wet exit training to get out of a sit-on-top if you do capsize, as you’ll automatically come out.
+They will also tend to require less in the way of skills for getting out compared to sit-inside kayaks and can be easier to use for beginners.
+This is because you shouldn’t need to have any wet exit training (like you would with sit-inside kayaks) to get out of a kayak with a sit-on-top design: if you do capsize, as you’ll automatically come out.

 Best Kayaks For A Big Guy